Plantation agriculture refers to the commercial farming where cash crops are grown on a large scale specifically for sale.

-- It has led to development of infrastructure e.g. roads, schools, hospitals leading to urbanisation.
+- It has led to the development of infrastructure e.g. roads, schools, hospitals leading to urbanisation.

 - They employ many workers leading to improved standards of living.

-- They increase on the tax base for government hence increased revenue used for developing roads.
+- They increase the tax base for the government hence increased the revenue used for developing roads.

 - Foreign exchange is obtained from the exportation of the products used for developing hospitals.